rgknp/AIDayLabs/lab02.4-testing_bots/0_README.md

 - Perform functional testing (using Direct Line)
 - Be aware of other tools for bot development/testing

+> Note: for these labs, we will be using the v4 of the Microsoft Bot Framework SDK.
+If you would like to perform similar labs with the v3 SDK, refer [here](./resources/sdk_v3_labs).

 ## Prerequisites

 #### Lab02.2-building_bots